-2023 NFL Playoff Picture: AFC and NFC Seed Projections
+2023 NFL Playoff Picture: AFC And NFC Seed Projections

-Before Week 16 kicks off, four teams have punched their tickets to the postseason.
-Which teams will clinch a playoff berth this weekend?
-Below, we explore the 2023 NFL Playoff Picture in the AFC and NFC heading into Week 16.
+Heading into Week 17, six teams have clinched playoff berths.
+Which teams will be in the postseason after Sunday’s games?
+Below, we explore the 2023 NFL Playoff Picture in the AFC and NFC heading into Week 17.

 The Best NFL Betting Sites in 2023